-- A. An employee who is alleged to have committed such misconduct shall be reassigned to a position not requiring direct contact with students pending the outcome of the investigation. - B. Information related to the alleged misconduct shall be considered confidential during the investigation. - C. The Superintendent shall report alleged misconduct to the Department of Education as required by Florida Statutes.
-The Superintendent shall report alleged misconduct of instructional personnel or school administrator who engage in conduct that would be considered disqualifying pursuant to Section 1012.315, Florida Statutes.
-Failure to report such conduct to law enforcement officials forfeits the Superintendent's salary for up to one year. - D. The School District shall notify the parents of a student affected by an educator's violation of the district's Standards of Ethical Conduct.
-This notice must be provided to the parent within thirty (30) days of knowledge of the incident and must inform the parent of: - 1.
-The nature of the misconduct.

-- 2. If the District reported the misconduct to the department in accordance with Section 1012.796, Florida Statutes. - 3.
+A. An employee who is alleged to have committed such misconduct shall be reassigned to a position not requiring direct contact with students pending the outcome of the investigation.

+- B. Information related to the alleged misconduct shall be considered confidential until the investigation is concluded with a finding to proceed or not to proceed with disciplinary action or charges and the subject of the complaint has been notified of the finding. - C. The Superintendent shall report alleged misconduct to the Department of Education as required by Florida Statutes.
+The Superintendent shall report alleged misconduct of educational support employees, instructional personnel or school administrator who engage in conduct that would be considered disqualifying pursuant to Section 1012.315, Florida Statutes or any allegation of sexual misconduct with a student.
+Failure to report such conduct to the department or law enforcement forfeits the Superintendent's salary for up to one year. - D. The School District shall notify the parents of a student affected by an educator's violation of the district's Standards of Ethical Conduct.
+This notice must be provided to the parent within thirty (30) days of knowledge of the incident and inform the parent of: - 1.
+The nature of the misconduct, - 2.
+If the District reported the misconduct to the department in accordance with Section 1012.796, Florida Statutes, - 3.
 The sanctions imposed against the employee, if any, and - 4.
-The support the school district will make available to the student in response to the employee's misconduct.
+The support the school district will make available to the student in response to the employee's misconduct. - III.

-III.
 Legally Sufficient Complaint